christopher-aube/charting/README.md

 Although Node is apart of the Docker container you will need to have it installed to use the commands that instantiate and run the app.

+### Caveat
+To get Docker working on Windows 10 you will need to have Hyper-V installed and enabled, this requires Windows 10 Pro.
+You may also need to turn on virtualization in your BIOS settings.
+You can read more about the Windows install [here](https://docs.docker.com/desktop/windows/install/).

 ## Setup
 To get the app setup, run these commands in your terminal.